 6.4.
 Findings

-Concerning how SME needs are identified, the research found that:
+Concerning how SME needs are identified and perceived by DPAs, the research found that:

-Most DPAs do not conduct specific research aimed at establishing levels of SME awareness of the GDPR.
+Most DPAs neither conduct specific research aimed at establishing levels of SME awareness nor general awareness of the GDPR.
+However, they are interested in learning about the GDPR awareness level.

 Although some DPAs had carried out specific research, it was unclear from the questions asked and information received whether this specific research would be part of an ongoing monitoring and evaluation programme.
 The information received from one DPA, where they were mapping improvement after awareness raising activities was helpful in this regard.

 DPAs that had conducted specific research on SME levels of GDPR awareness appeared to express a higher level of confidence in terms of understanding the needs of SMEs.
-Awareness raising activities and the identification of SME needs appear to be closely intertwined.
+Therefore, awareness raising activities and the identification of SME needs appear to be closely intertwined.

 The most substantial benefit for DPAs in terms of understanding SME needs appeared to be derived from personal interaction with SMEs, especially one-to-one interaction such as occurs through DPA advice and consultation services.
 This may be because this forum allows SMEs to express ongoing practical problems to DPAs on which they desire specific advice.